You may see rubbery rope-like ropy strands in your stools when you do a parasite cleanse.

 Could it be a parasite?

-Rope worm, or Funis vermis, is not yet a scientifically “confirmed” parasite.
+Rope worm, or Funis vermis, has never been confirmed to be a parasite.
 Scientists don’t understand how you would contract it or where it comes from.
 (3)

 Still, it can be seen in photographs in different forms or stages.
 Rope worm theory is alleged to have five growth stages: (3)